St Mary's aims to provide an inclusive environment for all students, including students with additional support requirements.

 If you have an ongoing medical condition, specific learning difficulty such as dyslexia, mental health condition, or physical or sensory impairment, you can also register with the Wellbeing Service (Disability & Dyslexia) at any time during your studies at St Mary’s University.
 If you’re not sure if this applies to you, please contact us.

 To register with the Wellbeing Service (Disability & Dyslexia), you will need to provide suitable medical/diagnostic evidence which states a diagnosis of your disability.
 Ideally it should state if it is long term (lasting longer than 12 months or is likely to) and how it affects your ability to complete day-to-day activities.
 If you do not have suitable evidence, you can ask your GP or registered health professional to complete one of the following forms.

-For dyslexia and other specific learning difficulties, we would need a report by a qualified professional, completed after your 16th birthday.
+For dyslexia and other specific Learning Differences (SpLD) we would need a report by an educational psychologist or specialist teacher qualified to carry out an assessment.

 A Wellbeing & Disability Advisor will review your medical/diagnostic evidence and in consultation with you, will produce a personalised Learning Support Form (LSF).
 Your LSF will contain recommendations of reasonable adjustments to support you at University such as exam concessions.

 Wellbeing & Disability Advisors will recommend reasonable adjustments to ensure that you are not disadvantaged as a result of your disability.
 The reasonable adjustments recommended are made on a case-by-case basis to meet the needs of the individual.

 Here is a list of some of the reasonable adjustments we offer at St Mary’s University:

 - Exam concessions (extra time, use of a computer, use of assistive software)